 NAfME advocates at the national, state, and local levels to educate elected officials and other decision makers about the impact and importance of music education programs.
 By working together, we are changing the national conversation about music's role in delivering an outstanding education to all students.

-thriving environment that nurtures the musical talents of Ohio's students.
+The OMEA Advocacy Committee's commitment to excellence in music education is evident through the diverse and targeted efforts of its sub-groups.
+By addressing various facets of music education and engaging with stakeholders at different levels, the committee aims to create a thriving environment that nurtures the musical talents of Ohio's students.
 Through collaboration, advocacy, and strategic initiatives, the committee aims to ensure that music education continues to flourish across the state.
 The OMEA Advocacy Committee has organized itself into several sub-groups, each focusing on a specific aspect crucial to the advancement of music education in Ohio.

 Parents, OMEA supports you and your students in Ohio music programs!
 Please read the advocacy letter of support.
 If you find that your district is in danger of having music programming eliminated or reduced due to failed levies or other reasons and you need further support, please send us a message.